idvorkin/idvorkin.github.io/_posts/2015-11-28-essentialism.md

     - A and B on same day, need to choose which to go to.
     - Many pick A, because they'd waste less money.
     - BUT WRONG CHOICE.
-- Endowment affect (divestiture aversion) bias

-  - Over value what you own.
+- **Endowment affect (divestiture aversion) bias** - You over value what you own

+  - **Antidote:** Pretend you don't own it yet
+  - Examples
     - No one washed a rental car.
     - Can't get rid of a book you don't read.
     - Can't get rid of clothes you don't fit into.
-  - Antidote: Pretend you don't own it yet
   - **ITEM**: If I didn't own it, how much would I pay?
   - **OPPORTUNITY**: If I don't have this opportunity, how hard will I work to get it?
   - **INVOLVEMENT**: If I wasn't involved, how hard would I work to get involved?